wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

    <td width="50%"><strong>Step 3.</strong> Click <strong>Telegraf Agent Config</strong> and customize the Telegraf Agent config or accept the defaults.
    <ol>
    <li>For <strong>Scrape Interval (seconds)</strong>, specify the default interval at which Telegraf agent checks for new data.</li>
-   <li>For <strong>Metric Batch Size</strong>, specify the maximum number of points in each batch of metrics that Telegraf sends to the Wavefront proxy.</li>
    <li>For <strong>Metric Buffer Limit</strong>, specify the size of the buffer that Telegraf uses to queue data.
 If your environment sends bursty data, use a larger buffer.</li>
    <li>For <strong>Flush Interval (seconds)</strong>, specify how often data are flushed from each output plugin to the Wavefront proxy.
 Must be lower than the scrape interval.</li>
    <li>For <strong>Foundation Name</strong>, specify a unique name for your Tanzu Application Service environment.
 This name will be added to all metrics as the metrics source (source=). </li>